kiboschool/course-pm-and-design/src/lessons/managing-products/pitching.md

 ---

 Throughout this class, you've learned how to build products, with an emphasis on building the right thing.
-We finish the class with a brief discussion of pitching product ideas.
+We finish with a brief discussion of pitching product ideas.
 Pitching is a key skill for product managers and designers.
 You may find yourself pitching to:

-- Attracting investors or stakeholders: if you are seeking funding for your product or idea, you need to be able to pitch it effectively to investors.
-If you are at a company and seeking permission to work on a new product feature or idea, you may need to pitch to executives to convince them to invest
+- Attract investors or stakeholders: if you are seeking funding for your product or idea, you need to be able to pitch it effectively to investors.
+If you are at a company and seeking permission to work on a new product feature or idea, you may need to pitch to executives to allow you to invest time in the project.

-- Convincing customers: You need to be able to articulate the benefits of your product or idea in a clear and compelling way in order to convince potential customers to buy or use it.
+- Convince customers: You need to be able to articulate the benefits of your product to convince potential customers to buy or use it.

-- Recruiting team members: If you are building a team to work on your product or idea, you need to be able to pitch it to potential team members in order to convince them to join you.
+- Recruiting team members: you need to be able to pitch your idea to convince potential team members to work with you

 - Differentiating yourself from competitors: A good pitch can help you stand out from your competitors and position your product or idea as unique and valuable.